Posted by admin on January 28, 2013 · 3 Comments

 Category Beaux Arts (1880-1940ish), District of Columbia, Historic Context, Historic Preservation, Location Location Location, Most Recent, Oldie But Goodie, Residential Architecture · Tags Beaux Arts Architecture, D.C., McCormick Apartments, National Trust for Historic Preservation, National trust for historic preservation washington dc, National Trust Washington DC, Needs a Modernized Office Building, NTHP, Washington

-Posted by admin on April 26, 2012 · Leave a Comment
+Posted by admin on April 26, 2012 · 1 Comment

 McKinley Hall, American University, Washington, D.C.